telatin/blini/paper/paper2.md

 making alignment-based search methods too cumbersome.
 Such big queries are often outsourced to powerful cloud-based services such as BLAST [@altschul1990basic].
-In recent years, k-mer-based algorithms were introduced, that enabled efficient searching in large datasets on local machines.
+In recent years, k-mer-based algorithms were introduced that enabled efficient searching in large datasets on local machines.
 Mash distance [@ondov2016mash] introduced an alignment-free estimation formula for average nucleotide identity between sequences,